zakkolar/Snap/MICROWORLDS.md

 all the sprites in your project, as well as create new ones.
   - `categoryList`: the area on top of the palette, where you can switch between block categories.
-  - `makeBlockBUttons`: all *Make a block* buttons in the palette.
+  - `makeBlockButtons`: all *Make a block* buttons in the palette.
 Note that this doesn't hide the *make a block...* option in the scripting area context menu.
   - `searchButton`: the magnifying glass icon at the top of the blocks